 Always ensure you're buying from a reputable manufacturer, as the algae contain toxic byproducts and contaminants when not grown in the right conditions.

 Yucca — which is also part of our AM/PM diet — contains steroidal saponins, which are precursors to naturally occurring corticosteroids in the body.
 Yucca supplements stimulate the production of corticosteroids, reduce pain and inflammation, and act as a natural appetite stimulant.
 It also decreases unpleasant odors in urine and feces by reducing urease production.
 Yucca is even more effective at treating arthritis when combined with other herbs, such as alfalfa, licorice, and dandelions.

-Boost Your Dog's Anti-Inflammatory Diet With
+Boost Your Dog's Anti-Inflammatory Diet With Natural Remedies!

 For Matthew's dog, switching to anti-inflammatory food options was the secret to relieving inflammation and managing the associated pain.
 Need help figuring out how to proceed?
 For starters, introduce your dog to the anti-inflammatory Rescue diet, then experiment with the various natural supplements discussed today!
 Your dog will reward you for your help and diligence with a strong immune system capable of battling any sign of inflammation!
 For more advice on transitioning your dog to our Volhard diet, make sure that you contact us and check out our blog!